 top of page

-Let’s kill a myth most startup teams whisper but never say out loud Early-stage products don’t fail.
+Let’s kill a myth most startup teams whisper but never say out loud: Early-stage products don’t fail.
 Leadership does.

 Startup leadership failure is what really kills momentum — not the product.